Keeping Your Plants Alive in Hot Weather

 Use shade cloth or other fabric such as old bed sheets pinned onto frames or hoops to provide shade for plants.

-Cool-season vegetables, for instance cabbage and lettuce, and fruits such as strawberries, will particularly enjoy shade from hot afternoon sun.
+Cool-season vegetables, such as cabbage and lettuce, and fruits, like strawberries, will particularly enjoy the shade from the hot afternoon sun.

 Harvest